Galaxies in X-ray Selected Clusters and Groups in Dark Energy Survey Data II: Hierarchical Bayesian Modeling of the Red-Sequence Galaxy Luminosity Function: Methods

 The above equation uses a proportional sign instead of an equal sign as a probability function needs to be normalized to 1.
 The normalization factor is un-interesting when the posterior probability is sampled with Markov Chain Monte Carlo.

 In our application, the observables include the observed magnitudes of objects in the cluster or field region.
 A major component of our model is the Schechter function.
 The parameters of the Schechter function vary for clusters of different masses and redshifts.
 Our model, called the {\it hierarchical} model, assumes redshift and mass dependences for the faint end slope and the characteristic magnitude.
+For the parameter priors $P(\Omega)$, we assume them to be flat for most of the parameters excluding a couple.
+The prior distributions are noted later when we introduce the parameters.